Tiercen/MixedMessages/Documentation/design.md

 #### Logic

 1. Select a message template
-    1. Uses a random number function to select a value between 0-3.
+    1. Uses a messageSelection() function to select a value between 0-4.
+        1. Because this function returns the value used to display the message it also includes logic to continue to generate a selection if wantNaughty is false.
 2. Message Templates
     1. Loving
         1. Select a greeting from the Loving Greeting array